jcorporation/myMPD/docs/additional-topics/scrobble-to-listenbrainz.md

 After copy & paste the file content in a new script (ommit the first comment line) you must add your ListenBraniz token (`token = "<musicbrainz token>"`).

 To automatically call this script add trigger to the event `Scrobble` with this script as action.

+You should enable the listenbrainz related tags in mpd and myMPD to scrobble MBIDs.